marmelab/react-admin/docs/Actions.md

 });
 ```

-The side effects accepted in the `meta` field of the aciton are the same as in the fourth parameter of the `dataProvider` function injected by `withDataProvider`:
+The side effects accepted in the `meta` field of the action are the same as in the fourth parameter of the `dataProvider` function injected by `withDataProvider`:

 - `notification`: Display a notification.
 The property value should be an object describing the notification to display.
 The `body` can be a translation key. `level` can be either `info` or `warning`.
 - `redirectTo`: Redirect the user to another page.
 The property value should be the path to redirect the user to.
 - `refresh`: Force a rerender of the current view (equivalent to pressing the Refresh button).
 Set to true to enable.
 - `unselectAll`: Unselect all lines in the current datagrid.
 Set to true to enable.
 - `callback`: Execute an arbitrary function.
-The meta value should be the function to execute.
-It receives the `requestPayload` and the response `payload`.
+The value should be the function to execute.
+React-admin will call the function with an object as parameter (`{ requestPayload, payload, error }`).
+The `payload` contains the decoded response body when it's successfull.
+When it's failed, the response body is passed in the `error`.
 - `basePath`: This is not a side effect, but it's used internally to compute redirection paths.
 Set it when you have a redirection side effect.

 ## Making An Action Undoable